dpappachan/RouteScout/README.md

 ## Stack

-Python 3.12, FastAPI, OSMnx, NetworkX, scikit-learn (for snap-to-graph), Gemini 2.5 Flash-Lite.
+Python, FastAPI, OSMnx, NetworkX, scikit-learn, Gemini 2.5 Flash-Lite.
 React 19 + Vite + Tailwind on the frontend with Leaflet for the map and recharts for the elevation chart.
 OpenTopoMap tiles.
 Hosted on Render (backend, Docker) + Vercel (frontend).

 ## Running it locally